Travel Advice United Kingdom 2020 – as at 8th June 2020

 Although air travel restrictions to European Union countries have been recommended by the European Union, the UK is exempt.
 Should you intend on travelling to the UK, please consider the restrictions placed by your home country for returning travellers and that in the UK, most airports are operating scaled down services.

 Recent figures show that London Heathrow is currently operating at 25 percent of its normal capacity with a focus on repatriating British nationals and the transportation of air cargo.
-Want to stay up to date for latest travel advice to the UK in 2020?
-Subscribe to our newsletter today.

 Flight changes to and from the United Kingdom